beloitcollegecomputerscience/CommunityActionProject/Documentation/04_Token_Management.md

 Tokens allow the administrator to invite a group of people to participate in a survey, keep track of who has completed the survey, and ensure that each person only participated once.

+**NOTE: The following steps must be done for each individual survey.**

 With tokens, you can:

 * Import a list of names and email addresses for participants (from a CSV file or an LDAP query)